-Inside the yellow painted Castle walls are a church, a bakery, living quarters, offices, cells and numerous other facilities.
-The Castle offers guided tours and is the base for horse and carriage rides.
-Regular ceremonies include the Key ceremony and the firing of the cannon.
+The Castle offers guided tours, regular ceremonies including the Key ceremony and the firing of the cannon, horse and carriage rides, and hosts music and arts events year round.
 Certain parts of the Castle may also be used for private functions.

 Venue: Castle of Good Hope, Cnr Buitenkant & Darling St, Cape Town

 Times: Daily 9am – 5pm (closed on Christmas and New Year)

 Cost: R25 – R50